dotnet/AspNetCore.Docs/aspnetcore/grpc/comparison.md

 It's impossible to directly call a gRPC service from a browser today. gRPC heavily uses HTTP/2 features and no browser provides the level of control required over web requests to support a gRPC client.
 For example, browsers do not allow a caller to require that HTTP/2 be used, or provide access to underlying HTTP/2 frames.

+There are two common approaches to bring gRPC to browser apps:

-[gRPC-Web](https://grpc.io/docs/tutorials/basic/web.html) is an additional technology from the gRPC team that provides limited gRPC support in the browser. gRPC-Web consists of two parts: a JavaScript client that supports all modern browsers, and a gRPC-Web proxy on the server.
-The gRPC-Web client calls the proxy and the proxy will forward on the gRPC requests to the gRPC server.
+* [gRPC-Web](https://grpc.io/docs/tutorials/basic/web.html) is an additional technology from the gRPC team that provides gRPC support in the browser. gRPC-Web allows browser apps to benefit from the high-performance and low network usage of gRPC.
 Not all of gRPC's features are supported by gRPC-Web.
 Client and bi-directional streaming isn't supported, and there is limited support for server streaming.

-> [!TIP]
-> .NET Core has support for gRPC-Web.
+  .NET Core has support for gRPC-Web.
 Visit <xref:grpc/browser> for more information.

+* RESTful JSON Web APIs can be automatically created from gRPC services by annotating the *.proto* with [HTTP metadata](https://cloud.google.com/service-infrastructure/docs/service-management/reference/rpc/google.api#google.api.HttpRule).
+This allows an app to support both gRPC and JSON Web APIs, without duplicating effort of building separate services for both.

+  .NET Core has experimental support for creating JSON Web APIs from gRPC services.
+Visit <xref:grpc/httpapi> for more information.

 ### Not human readable